ZaniniAdriano/garden/lib/README.md

 # lib

- Different sets of libraries used int the project GDE.
+ Different sets of libraries used in the project GDE.

     /gdelibs - Libs that belongs to the project.